Email This Post Email This Post Print This Post Print This Post

 More later on the childhood stuff.
 I find Peter Pan a dangerous guide there, given the somewhat messed up life and dead-brother issues of J. M. Barrie.

-9. singininthedeadofnight said:
+9. singininthedeadofnight says

 Have you ever read Stevens’ ‘Thirteen Ways of Looking at a Blackbird?’